Architectural Design Cultures

 Course learning outcomes

-• Develop foundational knowledge of architecture, landscapes and cities from Antiquity to the late nineteenth century with increasing emphasis on the global transmission of ideas that are materialised in the built environment
+• Review architecture, landscapes and cities from Antiquity to the late nineteenth century with increasing emphasis on the global transmission of ideas that are materialised in the built environment.

-• Develop skills in the contextual and spatio-temporal analysis of the built environment supported by discipline specific modes of communication
+• Analyse the composition of form and space of the built environment supported by discipline specific modes of communication.

-• Apply foundational research skills to evaluate and synthesise information from a variety of scholarly sources
+• Apply foundational research skills to evaluate and synthesise information about the built environment from a variety of relevant sources.